Vegan Pumpkin Pie

 - Bake for 1 hour.
+If the crust starts to burn, cover the edges of the crust with aluminum foil or a pie shield after about 30 minutes of baking.
 The middle will still look jiggly; that's normal.
 Let cool at room temperature for 30 minutes, then cover and transfer to the refrigerator to chill for at least 4 hours or overnight.

 - Slice and serve with Vegan Whipped Cream or store bought non-dairy whipped topping, if desired.
 Enjoy!

 - For the Pie Crust Leaves: These are totally optional for decoration.
 Make or buy an extra pie crust, and roll out the dough about 1/8th inch thick.
 Using leaf cookie cutters, cut into shapes.
 Place on a baking sheet and bake for 10 minutes at 350 degrees F.

 - I recommend my Easy Vegan Pie Crust recipe for best results, but you can use a store bought vegan pie crust (Whole Foods carries one I know of) OR Gluten Free Pie Crust for a lighter option.